 Storage and disposal of waste tires was recognized as a serious problem in the 1990s in Idaho, prompting enactment of the Waste Tire Disposal Act (Idaho Code §39-65) in 2003.
 The law was designed to strengthen the ability of the state, counties, and cities to regulate waste tire storage and disposal sites in the state.
 Major provisions of the law are described below.

 It is illegal in Idaho to store waste tires on public or private property (including waters) anywhere other than at permitted or authorized waste tire storage sites.
 Waste tire storage sites must obtain a permit or written county or city authorization to operate.
 Owners or operators must maintain a minimum of a $2.50 per tire financial assurance in the form of a cash bond.
 A permit or authorization may be suspended, revoked, or denied renewal for failure to comply with regulations.

-A public health or safety emergency may be declared based on potential fire hazard, threat of insect-borne disease or potential ground or surface water contamination, triggering removal and proper disposal of the tires.
+A public health or safety emergency may be declared based on potential fire hazard, threat of insect-borne disease or potential ground water or surface water contamination, triggering removal and proper disposal of the tires.
 A civil penalty of up to $500 per waste tire may be levied for improper storage.
-Cities and counties are responsible for assuring compliance with the law, although they may request that DEQ assume this responsibility.
+Cities and counties are responsible for ensuring compliance with the law, although they may request that DEQ assume this responsibility.

-Vehicle tires can last anywhere from 20,000 to 80,000 miles, depending on the type of tire, the types of roads you drive on, how you drive, and how you maintain the tires.
-Ultra-performance tires wear out quicker, while tires driven on roads with long straights and gentle curves last longer.
+Vehicle tires can last from 20,000 to 80,000 miles, depending on the type of tire, the types of roads you drive on, how you drive, and how you maintain the tires.
+Ultra-performance tires wear out faster, while tires driven on roads with long straights and gentle curves last longer.
 Proper care can extend the life of your tires, improve gas mileage, and achieve better handling of your vehicle.
-You will not only save money, but also will help reduce the number of waste tires that must be disposed of or recycled.
+You will not only save money but also will help reduce the number of waste tires that must be disposed of or recycled.
 Try these easy steps: